amnh/BridgeUP-STEM-BabichMorrow/lesson_plans/s7_project_in_time/Future_climate_data.md

 # Future Climate Data

+First, check out this Youtube video [How Climate Scientists Predict the Future](https://www.youtube.com/watch?v=i9EyFghIt5o) for an overview of how we've used computers over the last 40 years to model climate change.

 ## Back to WorldClim

-We are once again returning to WorldClim to get climate data, but now, instead of getting climate data from the present, we are going to be downloading climate data from the future based on the predictions of different climate change models.
+We are once again returning to WorldClim to get climate data.
+Now, instead of getting climate data from the present, we are going to be downloading climate data from the future based on the predictions of the different climate change models.
 This time, though, we are going to download the data directly from R, instead of using the WorldClim website, so we are going to start by reading about the different kinds of data we could get.
 Check out the WorldClim webpage for [Future climate data](http://www.worldclim.org/CMIP5v1).
 Note what terms/acronyms you aren't familiar with.

 ## Predicting the future